ericfuerstenberg/terraform-wavefront-alerts/README.md

 ## Alerts as code!
-Configuring monitoring by hand is fragile and tedious:
+Configuring monitoring by hand is fragile and tedious
 - Setting up a new dashboard?
-You have to clone an existing dashboard, or migrate charts one by one, tweaking each as needing
+You have to clone an existing dashboard, or migrate charts one by one, tweaking each as needed.
 - Setting up new alerts?
 Copy/paste alert expressions and conditions, double check that you have your fire/resolve values set, etc.
 - How do I verify that all alerts have the necessary tags, or charts have the same thresholds?

-    - *Too many manual touchpoints!*
+*Arghh!
+Why so many manual touchpoints?!*

 Instead, we can borrow core infrastructure-as-code (IaC) techniques to make configuring our alerts/dashboards repeatable and programmatic.
 Think of this as a move toward a "cattle not pets" model.
 You made a change to the metric we're using for one service?
 No problem - make the change once in a config file and it immediately applies to all of our existing dashboards/alerts that currently use that metric.